coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-4-1-build-a-semantic-accessible-responsive-reusable-navigation.md

 2. I don't think mega-menus are the right design pattern for most websites.
 I think the best case scenario is limiting your site navigation scope so you don't need such a comprehensive solution to the problem.

 3. This solution requires JavaScript, and having a hard dependency on JavaScript is difficult to reconcile with progressive enhancement principles.
 I think my JavaScript is lean and avoids unnecessary dependencies, but it's still there.
 If you're extending this solution, you should consider incorporating a `<noscript>` element that provides navigation to users who don't load JavaScript.

+4. Opera Mini - I don't want to cop out on the fact that this solution doesn't provide coverage for every possible browser.
+I made a choice not to implement the workaround for Opera Mini because it's outside of the scope of browsers I usually support and I was prioritizing reducing the size and complexity of my JavaScript over supporting that one browser without a `.matches()` polyfill.

 ## Next steps